Italy national rugby league team: History

-After that event, the Italia Rugby League began competing in various international tournaments, such as the Super League rugby league nines tournament in Fiji, World Sevens, St.Marys Sevens, Wollogong Sevens and the Mediterranean Cup in 1999.
+After that event, the Italia Rugby League began competing in various international tournaments, such as the Super League rugby league nines tournament in Fiji, World Sevens, St.Marys Sevens, Wollongong Sevens and the Mediterranean Cup in 1999.
 They attempted to qualify for the 2000 Rugby League World Cup and ended up in the Rugby League Emerging Nations Tournament in which they were runners-up to British Amateur Rugby League Association.

 In 2002, the Azzurri were back playing internationals in Italy with a triangular tournament featuring Scotland and Russia.
 Italy lost to Tatarstan of Russia but tied their second game with Scotland 16 all.
 In 2003 Italy played Scotland again and contested the Ionio Cup against Greece, which they won.

 In 2006, Italy played three matches, two against South Africa and one against British Amateur Rugby League Association.

 The Federazione of Italia Rugby League was officially moved to the "official observer" status by the Rugby League European Federation from an unranked position on 15 April 2008.

 Italy won the RLEF European Shield in 2008 and 2009, and as such were drafted into the 2009 European Cup following Russia's withdrawal from the tournament.
 During this tournament, Italy were handed their record defeat by Scotland, but they did manage to record one victory, over Serbia at The Old Parish in Maesteg, Wales.

 In Autumn 2010 Italy embarked on a short tour of Wales, culminating in a match in Wrexham on 6 October in which they faced Wales for the first time in a full Rugby League international.
 The Italian side obtained a remarkable 13–6 victory, the first against a national team of the British Isles.

-In 2013 they won a warm up match against 3rd ranked England 15–14 making it their most stunning victory.